EOUSdigital/Loop-Focused-Logic/README.md

 SET boolean

 FOR let item of mixedArray
-    IF typeof item strictly equal to "string" string push item
+    IF typeof item is strictly equal to "string" string push item
-    IF typeof item strictly equal to "number" number push item
+    IF typeof item is strictly equal to "number" number push item
-    IF typeof item strictly equal to "boolean" boolean push item
+    IF typeof item is strictly equal to "boolean" boolean push item

 PRINT string